hyunskang/webpack_react_on_rails/README.md

 ### Issues:

-If you find any issues, please create an `Issue`, and I will address it as soon as possible.
+If you find any issues, please create an `Issue` or PR, and I will address/review it as soon as possible.

-- Configuration generated in `application.rb` is not defined inside the class

-### TODOS:

-1. Improve how webpack is configured for different environtments

 This project uses MIT-LICENSE.